The Difference Between Flat White vs Latte: Everything You Need to Know.

 Did you know that latte actually means milk in Italian?

 A flat white is an interesting example of how espresso-based milk drinks have evolved.
 It stands out as a palatable crossover between traditional espresso and a latte.
-Plus, it is a great choice for those who like their coffee with milk but still want the espresso flavors to shine through.
+Plus, it is a great choice for those who like their coffee with milk but still want the espresso flavours to shine through.

 No, a flat white doesn’t have more caffeine than a latte.
 Assuming that both drinks feature two shots of espresso, they should also have the same amount of caffeine.
 However, a latte tastes milder because there is more milk.